+Thinking about what to do in Queenstown?
 New Zealand’s incredibly picturesque and famous adventure hub Queenstown isn’t just for adrenalin seekers.
 Of course, when you’re there, surrounded by adventure addicts and plenty of adventure tours, you can’t help but feel a tad more dare-devilish than you usually would.
+Rightly, Queenstown activities are centered around adventure but there’s a lot to do if you love nature minus the thrills.
 I should know- I’ve spent a lifetime being afraid of heights and I jumped off a cliff to paraglide in Queenstown.

-There’s just something cool and laidback about Queenstown, it’s one of those towns where it doesn’t matter whether you want to spend your time chasing a new adventure every day or simply enjoy the trails around and evenings at the cozy cafés and pubs, you’ll enjoy Queenstown anyway.
+There’s just something cool and laidback about Queenstown, it’s one of those towns where it doesn’t matter whether you want to spend your time chasing a new adventure like jet boating or bungee jumping every day or simply enjoy the trails around and evenings at the cozy cafés and pubs, you’ll enjoy Queenstown anyway.
 If you’ve got a couple of days to spend in the town and like a healthy mix of adventure and relaxation, here are my favorite top things to do in Queenstown New Zealand.

 Enjoy the View at Lake Wakatipu

-Walk, run, cycle, Segway, or simply grab a spot on one of the benches by Lake Wakatipu, the gorgeous centerpiece of Queenstown.
+Walk, run, cycle, Segway, or simply grab a spot on one of the benches by Lake Wakatipu, the gorgeous Queenstown attraction, that looks even better if you’re lucky to have it as your window view.
 Whether or not you choose to get your perfect postcard shot from the shore, one thing’s for sure- you’ll want to come back here more than once.

 Get on a Luge at Skyline Gondola

-For fantastic views over Queenstown, take a Gondola ride all the way to the top of Bob’s Peak in the steepest cable car lift in the Southern Hemisphere.
+For fantastic views and one of the coolest activities in Queenstown, take a Gondola ride all the way to the top of Bob’s Peak in the steepest cable car lift in the Southern Hemisphere.
 At Skyline Gondola, the adventurous can choose from a range of activities such as bungee jumping, paragliding, zip lining, mountain biking, and for those who prefer carefree fun over gut wrenching thrills, the luge is a great activity to unleash your inner child and enjoy the scenery from the slopes.
 Market Kitchen is a great restaurant to grab some lunch during your visit.

 Paraglide over an Incredible View